 Camping season is coming quickly in many states, and it’ll soon be time to dewinterize your RV.
 Dewinterizing your RV means getting your RV out of RV storage, inspecting it and preparing all the mechanics for camping.

-If this is your first time dewinterizing, you’ve come to the right place.
+If this is your first time dewinterizing your RV, you’ve come to the right place.
 We asked our RV experts everything you need to know about prepping your RV for another season of making memories!
-Read on to learn how.

 When Should I Dewinterize My RV?

 You want to dewinterize an RV when the weather consistently stays above freezing.
 If the temperature is still inconsistent, you risk having your pipes freeze.
-If your pipes freeze and you have water in your tanks, it could damage your RV’s water systems and lead to expensive repairs.
+Just like a house, if your pipes freeze and you have water in your tanks, it could damage your RV’s water systems and lead to expensive repairs.

-Just remember that all RVs are different and this is a general overview of how to dewinterize an RV.
+Just remember that all RVs are different, so this is a general overview of how to dewinterize an RV.
 Not all steps may apply to your RV.
 Read your owner’s manual before getting started for model-specific RV dewinterizing instructions.

 Step By Step Instructions For Dewinterizing Your RV and Preparing For Camping Season

 Remove Your RV From Storage And Inspect The Exterior

 Take your RV cover off or remove any debris that may be on your RV.
 Thoroughly check the exterior for any signs of damage from the weather.
 Look for any damages, cracks or leaks on the whole exterior of your RV.
 Make sure the caulk isn’t cracked along the seams of your RV.
 Replace any sealant that is damaged to ensure water does not enter your RV.